This post may contain affiliate links. Full privacy policy and disclosure here.

 Looking for non toxic crayons for toddlers?
 These are the safest options that your toddler with love to get their little hands on.

 Crayons are likely to be one of the first art supplies you offer your child.
-Kids like drawing on paper, but you may not realise that many of the crayons available in stores are comprised of poisonous ingredients that may be harmful to your child.
+Kids like drawing on paper, but you may not realize that many of the crayons available in stores are comprised of poisonous ingredients that may be harmful to your child.

 Instead, seek for crayons that are created without any potentially dangerous toxic substances.